Scientists hunt for blood clues to air pollution damage

 Summary

 This study aimed to find new blood markers that show how tiny air pollution particles affect the body.
-Researchers took blood samples from 101 healthy adults of different ages and exposed their white blood cells to fine particles in the lab.
-They measured changes related to inflammation, DNA damage, and cell activity.
-The goal was to better understand how pollution might lead to disease, especially in older people.
+Researchers took blood samples from 101 healthy adults of different ages and exposed their white blood cells to fine particles in a lab.
+They measured changes in inflammation, DNA damage, and other cell activities to identify possible markers of pollution exposure.

 Disclaimer